0xPolygonID/issuer-node/README.md

 ``make tests`` to run test or ``make test-race`` to run tests with go test --race
 3) Run linter
 ``make lint``

-## How to contribute

-## How to report tools

-### Third party tools
-If you want to execute the github actions locally visit https://github.com/nektos/act